okazymyrov/MDS/README.md

 ## Overview

-The project includes Sage implementation that allows converting between MDS matrices over GF(2^n), matrices over  GF(2), system of equations over GF(2) and polynomials (circulant MDS matrices).
+The project includes Sage implementation to convert between MDS matrices over GF(2^n), matrices over  GF(2), system of equations over GF(2) and polynomials (circulant MDS matrices).
 It is also possible to check matrix on MDS property.

 Propositions, comments or other improvements are welcome for both program and description sources.